JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Review the settings before deployment.

 Explanation:
-This placed dc-1 on the lab network and allowed it to be managed remotely through Remote Desktop.
+This ensures that DC-1 is connected to the lab environment and can be remotely accessed and managed via Remote Desktop.

 <h2>Configure DC-1 Private IP Address</h2>